j1mmie/nfinity-whitepaper/readme.md

 ## Introduction

 Nearly all blockchain-backed metaverses have a similar economic model that relies on the artificial scarcity of space to ensure a stable land economy.
-This model appears to have stemmed from economic laws that occur in our physical world, where land is inherently scarce, and therefore a reliable investment.
+This model appears to have stemmed from natural economic occurances in our physical world, where land is inherently scarce, and therefore a reliable investment.

 However, in the virtual world, there are several negative and perhaps unforeseen side-effects this approach has had: